ZirconCode/BasicGameApplet/README.md

 BasicGameApplet
 ===============

-basic structure for fast game developent
+Basic structure for fast game developent.
+I use it for LudumDare compo.

+Enjoy =)